Emotional Abuse Checklist: 10 Red Flags

 10. Making decisions on your behalf

-Emotional abuse can also be present when your partner makes some decision for you without your consent.
-They might feel that you’re not capable of making the right choices or you’re the better person to make those decisions.
+Emotional abuse can also be present when your partner makes some decisions for you without your consent.
+They might feel that you’re not capable of making the right choices or that they’re the better person to make those decisions.

-If you are experiencing some signs mentioned here as the emotionally abusive relationship checklist, you can help yourself by setting healthy boundaries to protect your mental health.
-You can also seek support from a counselor to combat the challenges of emotional abuse.
+If you are experiencing some signs mentioned here on the emotionally abusive relationship checklist, you can also seek support from a counselor to combat the challenges of emotional abuse.

 Now that we have discussed the red flags of being in an emotionally abusive relationship let’s take a look at some more important questions based on the relevant topic.